shadowing-french

 Audiobooks for Shadowing French with a Story

-Maybe you’d love to start shadowing, but you already promised yourself you’d read two French books every month—and you barely have time to do that.
+Maybe you’d love to start shadowing, but you’d already promised yourself you’d read two French books every month—and you barely even have time to do that.

-Why not combine learning activities and use French audiobooks for shadowing?
+Why not combine your reading and listening activities by using French audiobooks for shadowing?

 LibriVox